EtWnn/BinanceWatch/README.md

-# Welcome to BinanceWatch v0.1
+# Welcome to BinanceWatch v0.1.0

 ## Note

-This library is under development by EtWnn, but feel free to drop your suggestions or remarks in the discussion tab of this repo.
+This library is under development by EtWnn, feel free to drop your suggestions or remarks in the discussion tab of the git repo.
 You are also welcome to contribute by submitting PRs.

 This is an unofficial tracker for binance accounts.
 I am in no way affiliated with Binance, use at your own risk.